mcvoid/lispjs/README.md

-# lispjs
+# voidlisp

-Lispjs is a simple lisp interpreter designed for experimental purposes.
+voidlisp is a simple lisp interpreter designed for experimental purposes.

 ## Features
 * A reader, printer, and evaluator